 When I came to Korea to teach English, the first thing I noticed was how many parks there were.
 Every city block seems to have a small patch of land or park.
 Trees, grass, and benches are everywhere.
 What’s better is that they are spotless.
 (Even in Seoul, where I spent my first week, the parks were clean).
 In Daegu, where I am teaching English and living now, this is also the case.

-Tags: a year in Korea, festival, parks in Korea, a year in Korea, Daegu, cities in Korea, festivals, benefits of living in Korea, abroad, International Body Painting Festival, Activities to do in Korea, teaching in Korea
+Tags: teaching in Korea, a year in Korea, a year in Korea, festival, festivals, cities in Korea, Daegu, abroad, Activities to do in Korea, parks in Korea, benefits of living in Korea, International Body Painting Festival

 Welcome to the second part of my blog, which will continue looking at Daegu's International Body Painting Festival (If you missed out on Part 1 you can view it here).To recap: Once a year, in Duryu Park (which is in Daegu) artists from all over the world including: China, Japan, Korea, and America come here for this two day event.
 There are two categories, the first is body painting and the second is fantasy make-up.
 This blog will look at the body painting.
 The best part about this amazing festival is that it is completely free.
 From walking around the open tents, where you can see the artists sketching the outlines and then painting the models, to the staged show, which is several hours long, to the award ceremony and fireworks - you don’t pay a cent (or Korean Won as the case is here).
 The prizes for the winning artists are quite generous too, with first place worth nearly $10,000 or €7,500, so the fact that there is no entry fee for visitors is amazing!
 Festivals like this are very common here in Korea, which is great news for us English teachers.

-Tags: a year in Korea, festival, a year in Korea, Daegu, cities in Korea, festivals, benefits of living in Korea, abroad, International Body Painting Festival, Activities to do in Korea, teaching in Korea
+Tags: teaching in Korea, a year in Korea, a year in Korea, festival, festivals, cities in Korea, Daegu, abroad, Activities to do in Korea, benefits of living in Korea, International Body Painting Festival